vinod-k-dev/hrms/README.md

 # HRMS

-The objective of this assignment is to develop an HR management Software for our self.
-A typical workflow for our self.
+The objective of this assignment is to develop an HR management Software for yourself.

 ## Clone the project
 Clone the project from Github: